* U.S. data show crude inventories up in week to Feb. 9

 * Saudi Arabia would rather see tight market than end cuts early

-LONDON, Feb 15 (Reuters) - Oil slipped below $64 a barrel on Thursday as record U.S. production and rising inventories outweighed a weak dollar and Saudi Arabia's comments that OPEC and other producers were committed to their pact on cutting supplies.
+LONDON, Feb 15 (Reuters) - Oil slipped to around $64 a barrel on Thursday as record U.S. production and rising inventories outweighed a weak dollar and Saudi Arabia's comments that OPEC and other producers were committed to their pact on cutting supplies.

 U.S. crude output hit a record 10.27 million barrels per day, the Energy Information Administration said on Wednesday, making it a bigger producer than Saudi Arabia.
 U.S. crude and gasoline inventories rose last week, U.S. data showed.